Time Value of Money – Six Functions of a Dollar

 Training Credit for Certified Property Tax Appraisers

-If you are a certified property tax appraiser or auditor-appraiser working for a California county assessor's office or the Board of Equalization, you can obtain training credit for taking this self-paced online learning session.
-If you wish to obtain training credit, you must complete the Certified Appraisers Examination at the end of this learning session and submit your answers to the State Board of Equalization's County-Assessed Properties Division using the 'Submit' button at the end of the exam.
-Upon successful completion of the examination you will receive eight hours of training credit.
+If you are a certified property tax appraiser or auditor-appraiser working for a California County Assessor's office or the Board of Equalization (BOE), you can obtain training credit for taking this self-paced online learning session.
+If you wish to obtain training credit, you must complete the examination at the end of this learning session and submit your answers to the BOE using the 'Submit' button at the end of the exam.
+Completion of this online learning session examination with a score of 70% or higher will qualify for 8 hours of training as required by Revenue and Taxation Code section 671 for certified appraisers who are employees of the state, any county, or city and county.

 By submitting the examination, you are attesting to the fact that you have read all the lessons and have performed all the exercises in the “Check Your Knowledge” section of the training.
 Please do not share your answers with anyone.